mastodon/documentation/content/en/methods/accounts.md

 discoverable
 : Boolean.
 Whether the account should be shown in the profile directory.

+hide_collections
+: Boolean.
+Whether to hide followers and followed accounts.

+indexable
+: Boolean.
+Whether public posts should be searchable to anyone.

 fields_attributes
 : Hash.
 The profile fields to be set.
 Inside this hash, the key is an integer cast to a string (although the exact integer does not matter), and the value is another hash including `name` and `value`.
 By default, max 4 fields.